LittleSeneca/havamal-talks/README.md

     - example: export CVSS_SEVERITY="MEDIUM"
     - example: export CVSS_SEVERITY="LOW"
 * OAI_TOKEN="OpenAi API Token"
-    - example: export OAI_TOKEEN="you can build your own by making an API account with openAI"
+    - example: export OAI_TOKEN="you can build your own by making an API account with openAI"

 #### Running the Local Deployment